 The protection of intellectual property has been made even more important by the pandemic.
 A recent report by WIPO even shows that the COVID-19 pandemic appears to have fueled an increase in cybercrime.
 This is also true for cybersquatting cases filed with WIPO’s Arbitration and Mediation Center, which has clocked a steady increase as compared with the same period last year.

 This is why it’s crucial for IP experts to focus on uncovering big counterfeit networks to optimize their brand protection strategy.
-By gathering data intelligence on the violation of intellectual property across multiple online platforms, this will allow you to connect the dots and find out the real infringers behind online counterfeit sellers.
+Gathering data intelligence on the violation of intellectual property across multiple online platforms will allow you to connect the dots and find out the real infringers behind online counterfeit sellers.